 To connect to Amazon Virtual Private Cloud (Amazon VPC), you must first do the following:

 Provide a private Autonomous System Number (ASN).
-Amazon will allocate a private IP address in the 169.x.x.x range to you.
+Amazon allocates a private IP address in the 169.x.x.x range to you.

 Create a virtual private gateway and attach it to your VPC.
-For more information about creating a virtual private gateway, go to Adding an IPsec Hardware Virtual Private Gateway to Your VPC in the Amazon Virtual Private Cloud User Guide.
+For more information about creating a virtual private gateway, see Adding a Hardware Virtual Private Gateway to Your VPC in the Amazon Virtual Private Cloud User Guide.

-To connect to public Amazon Web Services such as Amazon EC2 and Amazon S3, you need to provide the following:
+To connect to public AWS products such as Amazon EC2 and Amazon S3, you need to provide the following:

 A public ASN that you own (preferred) or a private ASN.